 Continue to 4 of 5 below.

-- High Contrast These schemes can be based like the one shown on two primary colors (here yellow and blue) and the secondary color which is made from combining the two primary colors (green).
-These schemes have harmony due to the relationship between the colors, but can aso have very high contrasts, depending on how you set the values and balance for the various colors.
+- High Contrast These schemes can be based like the one shown on two primary colors (here yellow and blue) and the secondary color which is made by combining the two primary colors (green).
+These schemes have harmony due to the relationship between the colors, but can also have very high contrasts, depending on how you set the values and balance for the various colors.

 04 of 05